 JG: The company missed design cycles and lost the engineering leadership battle to competitors who did a better job of delivering to their technology roadmaps.
 Look at the long history of the Intel versus AMD CPU battle, give all the credit you can to sales and marketing, but in the end it is the engineering teams that determine who will gain or cede market share.

-Any truth to the rumors that 3dfx spent too lavishly on employee perks and lunches?
+Is it true 3dfx spent lavishly on employee perks and lunches?

 JG: I would dismiss this type of chatter.
 How much can you really spend on a lunch anyway?
 If you maintain a leadership position with your technology and you lead the market in revenue and profits, you can have anything you want for lunch.